Calvin-CS/TSGL/linux-installer/readme.txt

 (To determine where your libraries are, type "ldconfig -p | grep LIBRARY_NAME" where LIBRARY_NAME is GLEW, glfw, GL, or freetype.).

 + The configure script is more of a installer.sh script.
 It does the first two steps in the Linux installation process; configure and make, but not make install.

++ Move the created TSGL folder into /usr/local/include after the installation process.
 ---------------------------
 STEPS
 ---------------------------